Matthias-Mosthof/Complete-Server-Side-Rendered-App-NodeJS-Express-MongoDB-Mongoose/README.md

 # Conclusion

 - An understanding of request and response lifecycle.
+- An understanding of how performance Issues can occure / The importance of Asyncronus functions.
 - An understanding of Middlewares and how powerfull they are.
 - Writing a documentation can be fun -> The API documentationsystem in Postman is really handy.